The start of the Iraq War 20 years later in photos

 Getty Images

-May 12, 2005: The scene of a car bomb explosion in eastern Baghdad.
+May 12, 2005: The scene of a car bombing in eastern Baghdad.
 The device exploded near a busy marketplace in a mainly Shia district.

 Khalid Mohammed / Associated Press